mheap/nexmo-developer/_documentation/en/messaging/sms/guides/concatenation-and-encoding.md

 ### GSM character sets

-Nexmo supports all the standard GSM characters as well as characters from the GSM extended table.
+Vonage supports all the standard GSM characters as well as characters from the GSM extended table.
 Characters from the standard table require 7-bits per character to encode:

 ````
 ! " # $ % ' ( ) * + , - . / : ; < = > ? @ _ ¡ £ ¥ § ¿ & ¤